 Don’t break down the fiber in your food with metal blades

-The same goes for juicing.
-Although green juice is a great delivery system for nutrients it messes with the body’s sense of fullness and can cause cravings down the road if you do it too often.
+The goes for juicing.
+Although green juice is an excellent delivery system for nutrients, it messes with the body’s sense of fullness and can cause cravings down the road if you do it consistently.

 And we are taught to do juicing for a week or a month even or “do it every morning because it’s so darn healthy”!